tha061/DataRing/Readme.md

  * Java JDK 1.8
  * Boost C++ Libraries (http://www.boost.org)

-### C Library
+## Build and Run
-The C library contains two versions of EC-Elgamal, a basic version and a Chinese Remainder Thereom (CRT) based optimized version, as introduced by [Pilatus](http://www.vs.inf.ethz.ch/publ/papers/mshafagh_SenSys17_Pilatus.pdf).
 The library builds with cmake.
 To compile the library and run the testing.cpp:

 ```
 cd native